Personal-Project-COP-3003/Activities-1-5/README.md

   #### 7.5:
     I spent 15 minutes reading through the tutorial.
 I was able to add a header to the program.

+## Week 8:
+  I will complete lesson 8 of the Android Kotlin Fundamentals course.
+This lesson is learning how to make your app connect to the internet and how to make it function properly.

+### What I accomplished in week 8:
+ #### 8.1:
+    I spent 1 hour reading through the tutorial.
+    I was able to add the mars retail view to the project.

+  #### 8.2:
+    I spent 1 hour reading through the tutorial.
+I was able to add the recycle view to help make the format look better.

+  #### 8.3:
+    I spent 5 hours reading through the tutorial and trying to get the DetailDirections java generated file to generate.
+    I was able to add a detailed view for more information on the property for sale.

+## Total Time Spent:
+ 36 hours and 45 minutes